fruit/sfCacheTaggingPlugin/README.markdown

                                         # 5: with micro time part, version length 15 digits
                                         # (allowed decimal numbers in range [0, 6]

-            lock_lifetime: 2            # Number of seconds to keep lock, if failed to
-                                        # unlock after locking it.
-                                        # Value should be more then zero.

-            tag_lifetime: 86400         # Number of seconds to keep tags alive
-                                        # (default value if not set 86400).
-                                        # It's recommended to keep this value the same as
-                                        # you have declared in factories.yml at
-                                        # "all_view_cache_param_cache_param_lifetime".
-                                        # Value should be more then zero.

             #object_class_tag_name_provider: # you can customize tag name naming
             #                                # useful for multi-environment models
             #  - ProjectToolkit              # [class name]